finos/common-domain-model/documentation/source/documentation.rst

 * **Distinction between the agreement identification features and the agreement content features**

-  * The agreement identification features: agreement name, publisher, identification, etc. are represented by the ``LegalAgreementBase`` type.
+  * The agreement identification features: agreement name, publisher (of the base agreement being used), identification, etc. are represented by the ``LegalAgreementBase`` type.
-  * The agreement content features: election provisions of the agreement, related agreements and umbrella agreement terms are represented by the ``AgreementTerms``.
+  * The agreement content features: elections and amendments to the published agreement, related agreements and umbrella agreement terms are represented by the ``AgreementTerms``.

 * **Composite and extendable model**.